paidamoyo/survival_cluster_analysis/README.md

-- [SLEEP](https://sleepdata.org/datasets/shhs): A subset of the Sleep Heart Health Study (SHHS), a multi-center cohort study implemented by the National Heart Lung & Blood Institute to determine the cardiovascular and other consequences of sleep-disordered breathing
+- [SLEEP](https://sleepdata.org/datasets/shhs): A subset of the Sleep Heart Health Study (SHHS), a multi-center cohort study implemented by the National Heart Lung & Blood Institute to determine the cardiovascular and other consequences of sleep-disordered breathing.
-- [Framingham](https://framinghamheartstudy.org/): A subset (Framingham Offspring) of the longitudinal study of heart disease dataset, initially for predicting 10-year risk for future coronary heart disease (CHD
+- [Framingham](https://framinghamheartstudy.org/): A subset (Framingham Offspring) of the longitudinal study of heart disease dataset, initially for predicting 10-year risk for future coronary heart disease (CHD).
-- EHR: A large study from Duke University Health System centered around inpatient visits due to comorbidities in patients with Type-2 diabetes
+- EHR: A large study from Duke University Health System centered around inpatient visits due to comorbidities in patients with Type-2 diabetes.

  For convenience, we provide pre-processing scripts of all datasets (except EHR, SLEEP and FRAMINGHAM).
 In addition, the [*data*](./data) directory contains downloaded [Flchain](https://vincentarelbundock.github.io/Rdatasets/doc/survival/flchain.html) and [SUPPORT](http://biostat.mc.vanderbilt.edu/wiki/Main/DataSets) datasets.